dushyanth9652narravula/Devops/Devops_book/Tools_Setup.md

      **Sublime Text Editor** : `choco install sublimetext3 -y`

-     **Note** : If you want to install any other software using chocolatey then search for that software in this website which gives `choco` command to install that software [Other Software Installation](https://community.chocolatey.org/packages/virtualbox).You may get advanced versions of these softwares at that the of your installation.
+     **Note** : If you want to install any other software using chocolatey then search for that software in this website which gives `choco` command to install that software [Other Software Installation](https://community.chocolatey.org/packages).
+You may get advanced versions of these softwares at that the of your installation.
 So please install that advanced versions by using the above link.

 ## Signup Accounts